 - Trouble understanding visual images and spatial relationships.
 Difficulty reading, figuring out distance, or determining color.

 - Language problems.
 Forgetting the names of objects, mixing up words, difficulty completing sentences or following conversations.

 - Misplacing things and losing the ability to retrace steps.
 Putting objects back in unusual places, losing things, accusing others of hiding or stealing.

 - Impaired judgment and decision making.
 Dressing inappropriately or making poor financial decisions.

 - Withdrawal from work or social activities.
 No longer participating in familiar hobbies and interests.

 - Mood and personality changes.
 Confusion, increased fear or suspicion, apathy and depression, anxiety.
 Signs can be loss of interest in activities, increased sleeping, sitting in front of the television for long periods of time.

-AD can only be definitely diagnosed after death when an autopsy of the brain is performed.
-However, AD is a very active area of research.
-The goal is to diagnose AD while it is still in its early stages.
+AD is typically diagnosed clinically, based on the medical history and physical examination.
+It used to be said that the only definitive diagnosis of AD can be made after death if an autopsy of the brain is performed.
+However, AD diagnosis is a very active area of research, with the objective to diagnose AD while it is still in its early stages.

 Researchers are making progress studying biomarkers, chemical substances that signal changes in the brain associated with AD.
 In a recent study of biomarkers, scientists found that measuring levels of amyloid beta and tau proteins in brain imaging scans and spinal fluid may help predict the development of AD many years before symptoms begin.